jonreid/GitCommitMessageTemplate/README.md

 # Git Commit Message Template

 This is the template I use for my Git commits.
+It uses a [V2 version](https://github.com/RefactoringCombos/ArlosCommitNotation/pull/43) of
-It uses [Arlo's Commit Notation](https://github.com/RefactoringCombos/ArlosCommitNotation)
+[Arlo's Commit Notation](https://github.com/RefactoringCombos/ArlosCommitNotation)

 To use a commit template globally: